Subin-Vidhu/2024/Programming with Google Go Specialization/Getting Started with Go/Readme.md

 - Objects in GO | Structs and Methods:

-    - Go does not have classes, but it does have structs.
+    - Go does not have classes, but it does have `structs`.

     - A struct is a user-defined type that groups together data and functions.